 Winter in Korea means plenty of festive gatherings, from Christmas to New Year’s Eve parties.
 As December comes to an end and the year draws to a close, people gather at sunrise festival locations across Korea to welcome in the first sunrise of the New Year.
 January and February are perfect for reveling in the chilly weather by visiting snow and ice festivals.
 Each region has its own unique winter culture and specialty products as well as endless opportunities to enjoy an active winter in Korea.

 Yeosu Hyangiram Sunrise Festival is an annual overnight festival attended by those who want to enjoy the view of the New Year’s sunrise.
-Various events, such as lighting of wish lanterns and candle ceremony, are prepared for visitors to enjoy.
+Various events, such as lighting of wish lanterns and a candle ceremony, are prepared for visitors to enjoy.

-Pyeongchang Trout Festival annually takes place in Pyeongchang-gun, the largest trout producer in Korea.
+Pyeongchang Trout Festival takes place annually in Pyeongchang-gun, the largest trout producer in Korea.
 Trout cultivated in the clear waters of Pyeongchang are popular for their rich and chewy texture.
 At the festival, visitors can enjoy ice fishing along with other fun activities such as barehanded fishing and sledding.
 The festival venue is also close to Alpensia Ski Resort and Yongpyong Ski Resort, where PyeongChang 2018 Winter Olympic Games took place.

-Jaraseom Singsing Winter Festival is famous for ice fishing for trout, where your catch can be eaten right away, raw or grilled!
+Gapyeong Singsing Winter Festival is famous for ice fishing for trout, where your catch can be eaten right away, raw or grilled!
 Other activities include ice sledding, riding bumper cars on snow, traditional experiences, and more.
 It is easy to reach Gapyeong simply by taking the ITX Cheongchun train from Yongsan Station.
-There are also popular attractions nearby such as Namiseom Island, The Garden of Morning Calm, and Petite France.
+There are also popular attractions nearby such as Nami Island, The Garden of Morning Calm, and Petite France.

 Hwacheon Sancheoneo Ice Festival is held in the pristine natural environment around Hwacheoncheon Stream, the natural habitat of mountain trout and otters.
 One of the most popular programs at the festival is ice fishing, where people cut a hole through thick ice and try their luck at catching trout.
 Visitors can also brave the icy water and try catching fish barehanded.
 Helpful staff are available to ensure that even first-timers get a catch.
 Freshly caught fish can be consumed either raw or grilled on-site.